cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 In case you want to issue a backup as soon as the ScheduledBackup resource is created you can set `.spec.immediate: true`.

+!!!
+Note
+    `.spec.backupOwnerReference` indicates which ownerReference should be put inside the created backup resources.

+    - *none:* no owner reference for created backup objects (same behavior as before the field was introduced)
+    - *self:* sets the Scheduled backup object as owner of the backup
+    - *cluster:* set the cluster as owner of the backup

 ## WAL archiving